How to downgrade from macOS Catalina

 Whichever method you used, you should now have a bootable macOS Mojave installer.
 Keep it safe.

-4. Delete macOS Catalina
+4. Uninstall macOS Catalina

 - Make sure your Mac is connected to the internet.